 Bilateral exchanges are based on agreements between a host university and UNL for a reciprocal exchange of students and scholars.
 The number of students selected to participate in the exchange varies from year to year and depends on the balance of the exchange.
 If you are interested in studying at one of UNL’s partner institutions, please schedule an appointment with the Student Exchange Coordinator.

 UNL has established exchange agreements with specific host universities that allow UNL students from any major to attend these universities for a semester or academic year.

-Several of UNL's colleges have established exchange agreements with institutions abroad specifically for their majors, such as Business or Architecture.
+Several of UNL's colleges have established exchange agreements with institutions abroad specifically for their majors, such as Engineering or Architecture.

 International Student Exchange Program (ISEP)